 By doing this you split the marketing-related efforts and content creation-related efforts between two people, thus maximizing efficiency while retaining the quality of content.

 - No burden of content creation: Since you’ve left the responsibility of content creation on someone else, you don’t need to worry about it now.
 You can focus solely on the management of site and marketing of content.

 - Better quality of content: When the content creator has sole responsibility of creating content only, he/she can create high quality content with greater focus.

 - More content: If you partner with multiple instructors, you can also create a lot more content than you alone would ever be able to create.

-- Shared earnings: The money that you make will be split between the creator courses and you.
+- Shared earnings: The money needs to be split between the creator courses and user.
 You can’t take 100% of earnings to your home.

 - Dependency: You become dependent on someone else for maintaining the supply of content if you want to earn on a recurring basis.
 A change in their priorities or lifestyle may force you to look up for someone else who can create the content like them.